Blog

 Being able to think creatively is usually a sign of good health and well-being.
 Studies reveal that creativity may elicit the following benefits in healthy individuals:

 1. Creativity as a Sign of Overall Health, Vitality and Potential Longevity.
 Current emerging evidence on creativity suggests that it is more than just a recreational activity that can help to enhance various aspects of cognition.
 Creative pursuits begin to broaden the perspectives of the individual, allowing them to explore themselves in abstract ways that expand upon their personalities and cultivate unique interpersonal meaning and purpose in life.
-Developing these characteristics dramatically increases the quality of one’s life by encouraging optimal spiritual, mental, emotional and even physical well-being.[3]
-Some studies went so far as to correlate creative engagement with a reduced tendency for falls, enhanced physical balance and walking speed, which were related to the behavioral and mood improvements brought about by creative thinking.
+Developing these characteristics dramatically increases the quality of one’s life by encouraging optimal spiritual, mental, emotional, and even physical well-being.[3]
+Some studies went so far as to correlate creative engagement with a reduced tendency for falls, enhanced physical balance, and walking speed, which were related to the behavioral and mood improvements brought about by creative thinking.

 2. Personal Transformation and Enhanced Recovery.
-Illness, injuries and major life stressors can all elicit changes in one’s personal domain that can ultimately detract from mental, emotional and physical well-being.
+Illness, injuries, and major life stressors can all elicit changes in one’s personal domain that can ultimately detract from mental, emotional, and physical well-being.
 Creative pursuits facilitate personal transformation by offering a means for self-reflectivity and re-evaluation of oneself in relation to lived experience.
-In this way, creative engagement is helpful for full recovery from illness, injuries or major life stressors through the advent of self-reinvention.
+In this way, creative engagement is helpful for full recovery from illness, injuries, or major life stressors through the advent of self-reinvention.
 Interestingly, the immune system itself has been shown to imbibe aspects of the creative process when generating antibodies[4], which suggests that creativity may be reflective of the health of the immune system, particularly with regard to the effect of neurotransmission on immune cells.
 Reviews have highlighted the importance of creative cognition as a healthy stress-coping strategy and for developing personal resilience throughout life.[5]

 3. Creativity as a Mood Enhancing Tool.
-Creativity is known to share a relationship with mood, being easier to facilitate when in a positive mood and promoting the same when one engages in creative activities.[6]
-During covid lockdowns, creativity was shown to be important for improving mood, warding off depression and enhancing personal resilience.[7]
+Creativity is known to share a relationship with mood, being easier to facilitate when in a positive mood and promote the same when one engages in creative activities.[6]
+During COVID lockdowns, creativity was shown to be important for improving mood, warding off depression and enhancing personal resilience.[7]
 Despite the observation that negative emotion can detract from creative thinking, some of the best creative works are born of adversities.
 The need to express and transcend negative emotion, or a lack of motivation, can be enough of a motivational force to promote enhanced creative thinking.
 In this context, creativity can be viewed as a tool for overcoming negativities and enhancing one’s overall mood.
-Furthermore, creative achievements are known to be inspiring and rewarding, which serves to promote focus, motivation and eventual elation when creative works are completed.
+Furthermore, creative achievements are known to be inspiring and rewarding, which serves to promote focus, motivation, and eventual elation when creative works are completed.

 4. Enhances Focus and Attention.
 The practice of all artistic or creative skills requires an attentive focus.
 Each time one engages in them, they are developing an improved concentration.[8]
 Studies have supported these observations by showing the activation of brain networks in those practicing various forms of creativity, including music, art and drama.
 These brain areas are crucial to learning and memory consolidation and therefore indicate the importance of creative endeavors for promoting overall cognition and intelligence.